rebeccapeltz/data_analysis_code/INSTALL_PYTHON_VIRTUAL_ENV.md

 `(venv) path/to/your/existing_project`.
 This verifies the creation of the virutal environment.

-**Step 5: Create Requirements.txt**
+**Step 5: Create or Update Requirements.txt**

-By freezing the requiremnts in a text file, you can recreate the environment on other machines.
+By freezing the requirements in a text file, you can recreate the environment on other machines.
 Do this on Mac/Linux command line with this command:

 ```bash